vapormusic/AirPlaySender/README.md

 © 2023-to-date vapormusic.

 For Commercial Usage: Please contact vapormusic.service@gmail.com for contact.
-No commercial usage is allowed without explicit approval.
+No commercial usage is allowed without **explicit and written** approval.

 Otherwise: